-5. Manufacturing industries employ scanning electron microscopes to look for the contaminants and impurity particles in manufactured items.
+5. Manufacturing industries employ scanning electron microscopes to look for the contaminants and impurities in manufactured items.

 6. Quality control departments of various industries use scanning electron microscopes to determine the purity of a particular substance.
 For instance, pharmaceutical industries use them for good-bad testing of drugs, medicines, and other products.

 7. Scanning electron microscope is also used in qualitative chemical analysis of elements by proving a clear and magnified image of the crystalline structures.

 8. A scanning electron microscope is quite advantageous in nanotechnology and other related fields.
 It can provide precise measurements and detailed images of objects that are over 50nm in size.